zoddDev/dotfiles/README.md

-dracula                 - Classic Dracula look doombox                 - Doom version of gruvbox alternative-gruvbox     - Atypical version of gruvbox with lightly changed palette solarized-dark          - Solarized Dark theme with a small vaporwave flavour (with some pinkier colors)
+dracula                 - Classic Dracula look doombox                 - Doom version of gruvbox alternative-gruvbox     - Atypical version of gruvbox with lightly changed palette
 ```